rexrod/new-moon-themes/README.md

 Credit
 =======================

-New Moon Themes is just a simplified version of [Themes for Brackets](https://github.com/Jacse/themes-for-brackets) optimized for method of styling themes.
+New Moon Themes is just a simplified version of [Themes for Brackets](https://github.com/Jacse/themes-for-brackets) optimized for my method of styling themes.